Patagonian mara

-The Patagonian mara (Dolichotis patagonum) is a relatively large rodent in the mara genus Dolichotis.
+The Patagonian mara (Dolichotis patagonum) is a rodent in the mara genus Dolichotis.
 It is also known as the Patagonian cavy or Patagonian hare.
-This herbivorous, somewhat rabbit-like animal is found in open and semiopen habitats in Argentina, including large parts of Patagonia.
+This herbivorous, somewhat rabbit-like animal is found in open and semi-open habitats in Argentina, including large parts of Patagonia.
 It is monogamous, but often breeds in warrens shared by several pairs.

 Description

 The Patagonian mara resembles a jackrabbit.
 It has distinctive upright ears and long limbs.
 Its hind limbs are longer and more muscular than its fore limbs and it has a longer radius than humerus.
 The feet are compressed, making them hoof-like, which contributes to Patagonian maras resembling small ungulates, especially when standing or walking.
-The fore feet have four digits while the hind feet have three digits.
+The fore feet have four digits, while the hind feet have three digits.
 Its tail is short, depressed, and hairless.
 It has a gray dorsal pelage with a white patch on the rump separated from the dorsal fur by a black area.
 In addition, the mara has a white underside with a somewhat orange flank and chin.
-The average Patagonian mara has a head and body length of 69–75 cm with a tail of 4–5 cm.
+The typical Patagonian mara has a head and body length of 69–75 cm with a tail of 4–5 cm.
 It weighs 8–16 kg.
 Unlike most other caviids, such as guinea pigs and capybaras, the anal glands of the mara are between the anus and the base of the tail rather than being anterior to the anus.